interferences-at/encreslumieres/OSC.md

 Description:
 Changes the FSR sensor on/off threshold value.
-It's the same for all spray cans.
+It's the same for all painter.

 ## set step size